We Serve is the Lions motto. Here's what it means to the Albany & Troy Lions Club.

 • 7 Lions helped load 6000 pairs of used shoes that will be distributed in Appalachia;

-• Donated to NABA, Barton Center for Diabetes Education, Rensselaer County Sheriff's Office for educational material on child safety, LCIF for Sandy relief, Tech Valley High School's plant-a-tree program, Lions Camp badger, Hugh O'Brian Youth Leadership program,
+• Donated to NABA, Barton Center for Diabetes Education, Rensselaer County Sheriff's Office for educational material on child safety, LCIF for Sandy relief, Tech Valley High School's plant-a-tree program, Lions Camp Badger, Hugh O'Brian Youth Leadership program, Guiding Eyes for the Blind.

 Between July 1, 2011 and June 30, 2012 the Albany & Troy Lions Club: